 However, if your agency does proper keyword research and can help you create relevant and useful content that actually solves the user’s problem and aligns with their intent, there is no stopping you from showing up twice in the SERPs, even for non-branded searches.

 Take a look at this – if you Google the term “SEO calculators,” the top two hits are of upGrowth’s SEO calculators.
 Which goes to show that using white hat SEO and content that serves the user’s search intent can get multiple URLs of the same website ranked, for a single query.

-This is something else your SEO agency partner should strive to do.
+This is one of the significant questions to ask your SEO agency.
 You should rank for multiple keywords and search terms, based on what you are offering.
 If you sell vegan ice cream and the agency says that they cannot help you rank for the words “vegan ice cream” as well as “vegan chocolate ice cream”, they probably don’t know what they are doing.

 A good SEO agency will be able to create clusters of keywords around topics that are relevant to your industry and your audience, and execute strategies and content to fit those keywords, search terms and search intent.

 It is important that both you and your agency have an understanding about what you are trying to achieve with SEO.
 And your agency should share with you the key metrics they track, in order to achieve your goals.
 The 3 main metrics that the agency must track (that are dependent on each other) are traffic, rankings and conversions.